 Plug spawn is great for beginners and smaller projects.
-For more information on other inoculation methods, different spawn types, and information on log health visit our Website and YouTube channel.
+For more information on other inoculation methods, different spawn types, and information on log health visit the Learn section of the website and our YouTube channel.

 The first step for any inoculation on logs is to, well, get the logs!
 Logs need to be cut from living trees while the trees are dormant.
 You can check out our video "What is Dormancy?" to find out why this is important.
 Logs should generally be 4-6 inches in diameter and 40 inches long.
 This allows for a reasonable spawn run time as well as an ease in handleability of the logs.
 Aim to get the logs as straight as possible so they don't roll while inoculating them.

 Once you have your logs, you will need a few more things including an 8.5mm drill bit , or 5/16ths drill bit and stop collar, a drill, your spawn, and wax.
 These items all conveniently come in a shiitake log starter kit.